 Mayonnaise is Good for Fattening Pigs

 Mayonnaise isn’t something you necessarily think of feeding to pigs, but researchers have found it to be a cost-effective addition to the growing pig’s diet.
 Its high-fat content is not as beneficial to mini pigs and potbellies.

 While it’s perfectly safe for pigs to eat dairy products, they often contain too much fat and salt to make them genuinely beneficial to the pig’s health.
 If you’re struggling with an underweight pig, adding milk or cheese to their diet will help them gain weight more quickly.
 For the average pet pig, however, the increased fat content is liable to cause obesity.

 You can include dairy products in a balanced diet, but only in moderation.
-Cheese is best used as a training treat for pet pigs rather than as a part of the daily diet, while skim milk is more beneficial to young, growing pigs than it is to mature adults.
+Cheese is best used as a training treat for pet pigs rather than a part of the daily diet, while skim milk is more beneficial to young, growing pigs than to mature adults.

 Yesterday, my daughter ran in the house frantic because her chicken was panting and seemed lethargic.
 When I went to check, we realized that several of the hens were panting, and I was able to...

 Vent gleet in chickens is an unpleasant sight to behold and a challenging condition to treat.
 The other day, I was out in my chicken coop, tending to my flock of chickens, when I noticed that one of...